opioiddatalab/Codelists/README.md

 <br><br>
 Uncover more resrouces from the [Opioid Data Lab](https://www.opioiddata.org)
 <br><br>
-Want share your own list?
+Want to share your own list?
 We'd love to see them!
 Contact us opioiddatalab@unc.edu or [send a pull request](https://github.com/opioiddatalab/Codelists/pulls)
 <br>

 ---